Status

 conducted an in-depth analysis of a number of

-proposals made by a local residents group, most of
+proposals made by a local residents group, most

-which Roads Service reject.
-This document, along
+of which Roads Service reject.
+This document,

-off the A55, are now available online here.
+access off the A55, are now available online here.

 The public inquiry will be held this coming